BlueContext/Domus/content/recipes/starters/parmesan-puff-pastry-cheese-straws.md

   main:
     parent: starters
 title: Parmesan Puff-Pastry Cheese Straws
+serves: "Makes about 2 dozen"
+summary: "Serve these long and lovely cheese straws upright in a clear glass vase to add an element of dramatic height to an hors d'oeuvres table. "
 categories:
 - Hors d'oeuvres
 ---
-*Makes about 2 dozen*

-## Introduction

-Serve these long and lovely cheese straws upright in a clear glass vase to add an element of dramatic height to an hors d'oeuvres table.
 These are a bit of a project, but they’re absolutely addictive.
 Use best-quality Parmigiano Reggiano, as there are few other flavors here and the rich nuttiness of the toasted cheese is a highlight.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">